Five Structural Challenges of Returnable Assets Ops

 Returnable assets, also referred to as Reusable Transport Items (RTIs), form the operational backbone of the logistics industry.
 If these assets stop moving from point A to point B, large parts of the global supply chain would slow down or come to a halt.

 Assets such as plastic pallets and roll cages are used in large volumes across supply chains, which makes them particularly vulnerable to damage, misplacement, and unplanned loss.
-In parallel, specialized carriers and containers used in regulated or sensitive industries are significantly more expensive and often subject to stricter handling and compliance requirements.

 When these assets are delayed, damaged, or written off, the financial and operational impact is magnified.
 Teams are forced to compensate through emergency procurement, manual coordination, or conservative over-stocking, all of which add cost without improving control.